- you go to bed at 10:30pm but two hours later you’re still not asleep.

 - Expect to be awake for several hours at night and treat it as an opportunity to study, work or meditate.

 - Instead of trying to block out all sound, listen intently.

 - Mimic the breathing and thinking patterns associated with sleep.

-And if you need help with these strategies, try out some (or all) of the guided sleep meditations below.
+And if you need help with these strategies, try out some (or all) of my guided sleep meditations.

 I have a very hard time falling asleep at night but man this meditation knocks me out...
 I have never made it to the end because it works every time.
 I’ve tried everything before this; sleeping pills, sound machines, herbs, etc. but nothing has worked as well as this.
 I’m so grateful.

 I love this one.
 I’ve never heard the ending.
 I’m always asleep before it’s over!!!!
 I highly suggest this one if you can’t fall asleep at night or have a sleep disorder like I do.
 I always fall asleep with this one...